kununu/elasticsearch/doc/QUERY.md

 Please find all available aggregation types in `Query\Aggregation\Metric` and `Query\Aggregation\Bucket`, respectively.

 #### Fieldless Aggregations
 Usually aggregations operate on a field.
-However, there are a few exceptions to this rule, for example [Filter Aggregation](https://www.elastic.co/guide/en/elasticsearch/reference/6.4/search-aggregations-bucket-filter-aggregation.html) and [Filters Aggregation](https://www.elastic.co/guide/en/elasticsearch/reference/6.4/search-aggregations-bucket-filters-aggregation.html).
+However, there are a few exceptions to this rule, for example [Filters Aggregation](https://www.elastic.co/guide/en/elasticsearch/reference/6.4/search-aggregations-bucket-filters-aggregation.html).
 Use the `Aggregation::createFieldless()` factory method to create an aggregation which is not bound to a specific field.

 For example: